fredzqm/Operating-System/README.md

 ## Milestone 5
 Added multiprocessing functionality to the current OS.
 We also implemented Process Blocking and Management.
-We also added special features like quit, clear, ps, help, print size of dir, cat, and rm.
+We also added special features like `quit`, `clear`, `ps`, `help`, `cat`, `rm` and print size of dir.

 # Troubleshooting
 1. Check if buffer size is appropriate